crisnguyendev/swiftui-clean-architecture/README.md

     - Follows the MVVM pattern.
       - **ViewModel:** Manages state, search inputs, pagination (load more and pull-to-refresh), and offline data handling.
       - **View:** SwiftUI views that display data and manage user interactions.
-  - **Infrastructure:**
-    - Provides low-level components such as network handling and data storage services.

 #### Feature: Menu